Kraft Heinz values all life. We have a zero-tolerance approach to human rights violations across our entire value chain.

 - Require all labor recruitment and employment procedures to be carried out in a legal and ethical manner

-Following the release of the Policy, Kraft Heinz undertook a global human rights risk assessment with third-party assistance.
+Following the release of the Global Human Rights Policy, Kraft Heinz undertook a global human rights risk assessment with third party assistance.
 This exercise highlighted relative risk factors by commodity type overlaid with associated geographical risk.
 The evaluation also included economic and social criteria to determine points in our value chain where risk is highest, and where we could make the greatest impact.
-The scope of the assessment was all encompassing – rather than only evaluating specific commodities, we assessed nearly all of our ingredient food purchases.
+The scope of the assessment was all-encompassing – rather than only evaluating specific commodities, we assessed nearly all our ingredient food purchases.
 This assessment is influencing our plans to continuously develop and improve our due diligence and management programs.
-We aim to take a collaborative approach, working with our value chain to identify areas where we can collectively make improvements.
+We began to develop plans to roll out our two prong approach, working collaboratively with our value chain toward proactive capacity building, identifying areas where we can collectively make improvements, as well as targeting specific elevated-risk procurement categories, with enforcement actions if necessary and segmentation based on: